 Before half-term, we had a whole day of DT where we designed houses that fit into the Westbrook area.
 We had to use our measurement skills, as well as the knowledge that we have learned about how buildings are designed and built around a strong frame.

 At the beginning of the day, we read the story of how the Jade Emperor ordered all the animals to race to decide which order they would appear in the Chinese calendar.
-After that, we took part Chinese Dance Workshop, then practised some chinese writing and artwork.
-Lastly, we have created our own fact-files about the Chinese New Year.
+After that, we took part Chinese Dance Workshop, then practised some Chinese writing and artwork.
+Finally, we created our own fact-files about the Chinese New Year.

 This half term we are studying the topic ‘States of Matter’.
 We have already explored different liquids, solids and gases; made and played with ‘gloop’ and had a go at making our own ice-cream to investigate the temperature that liquids turn to solids.

-During our project about ‘Ancient Greeks’, we tasted some Greek food and designed our own healthy plate of Greek food.
-This was very exciting and some of us tried foods that we haven’t had before.
+During our project about ‘Ancient Greeks’, we tasted some Greek food and designed our own healthy plates of Greek food.
+This was very exciting and some of us tried foods that we haven’t tried before.
 Have a look at our finished plate.